 Hire professional cleaners — They will be more than happy to take the weekly chores, or however often you schedule them, off your hands.
 And since they are professionals, they will get the work done in half the time and with expert results.

 Buy a robot vacuum — While we aren’t yet at the point of having a Rosey the Robot in every house, multiple models exist for you to choose from, and most work on carpeted floors in addition to hard surfaces.
-Check out this handy chart of robot vacuum reviews to find the best one for your home.
+Check out this handy chart of robot vacuum reviews Link opens in a new tab to find the best one for your home.
 Happy vacuuming!

 For your home cleaning needs, call the professionals at Molly Maid.
 Call(800) 654-9647 now to connect directly with your local Molly Maid.
 Each maid services team comprises insured, licensed and uniformed housekeepers who are regularly supervised.
 Click here to request service in your area.